Ryshackleton/d3_maptime_III/README.md

 #### That extra data is nice, but all we need are the census tract numbers, which we'll use later.
 Let's delete all fields EXCEPT the `TRACT_FLT` field, which represents the tract id as a decimal value

 1. Click the "Console" button.
 You'll get a prompt to type "tips" for examples.
 Try it!
-2. Try typing "help" or "help <command name>" to find commands.
+2. Try typing `help` or `help <command name>` to find commands.
 You can also try the [Mapshaper command reference](https://github.com/mbloch/mapshaper/wiki/Command-Reference) for a web interface.
 3. Figure out which command you need to remove ALL except the `TRACT_FLT` field.

 <details>